komkmm/komkmm.github.io/_pages/about.md

 title: "About"
 ---

 I'm a machine learning researcher/engineer especially interested in generative model such as Generative Adversarial Networks(GANs).
-Recent research topic has been unconditional image generation, which covers constraint that only given few-shot training data. <br /> <br /> I’m also interested in image-to-image translation, text-to-image generation, and other computer vision task such as object detection.
+Recent research topic has been unconditional image generation, which covers constraint that only given few-shot training data.
+I’m also interested in image-to-image translation, text-to-image generation, and other computer vision task such as object detection.